pc4653/NMO_net/README.md

 Note 6/29/17:
 - Until data better curated, check out other neural image dataset, and 3D convolutional NN;
+- test on Other_Patient dataset
+- utilize 3D Neural Network to recognize if two MRI sets belong to the same person
+- with multiple body parts, scanning orientation, and scanning mode, maybe consider multi-view 3D CNN?

+~~Take stats on the dataset - how many images of each type exactly?~~

+check test.txt

+NOtes:
 dataset candidates:

 opensource MRI data: